 Hair loss can be a side effect of many medications, including immune-suppressant drugs, chemotherapy drugs, antifungals, and drugs that deplete your body of essential nutrients.

-One common example are birth control pills which have been shown to deplete B6, B12, folate, and homocysteine levels.
+One common example are birth control pills which have been shown to deplete zinc, magnesium, B6, B12, folate, and elevate homocysteine levels.